hjr3/soldr/README.md

 # soldr

 Soldr is a layer 7 (HTTP) proxy designed to provide resiliency to webbook requests.

-Soldr can be used as a foward proxy or a reverse proxy.
+> ***Note***
+> Soldr is still under active development.

-Soldr includes functionality to improve the resiliency of outgoing webhook requests, including:
+Soldr includes functionality to improve the resiliency of webhook requests, including:
 - retrying requests that fail.
 - sending alerts for requests that fail a certain number of retries.
 - editing of the request headers and body.

+Soldr can be used as a foward proxy to add resiliency to the client sending webhook requests or a reverse proxy to add resiliency to the origin receiving the webhook request.

 ## Forward Proxy
 Clients that send web requests directly to an origin can instead send the requests to soldr.
 Soldr will log the request and send it to the origin.